 To ensure high conversion rates, businesses should be able to process the following document types:

 Some ID documents (e.g., old Ukrainian passports) have low security and can easily be forged.
-Based on our experience working with companies that onboard hundreds of thousands of CIS users per month, we’ve come up with some tips that can help for detecting altered documents:
+Here are some tips that can help for detecting altered documents:

 Suggested video: Still not convinced why you should properly screen security features and MRZs on documents?
 Check out our YouTube video: